-Category 3 (See Table 2, Key E): All Tier I schools receiving School Improvement Grant (SIG) funds to implement a school intervention model or identified as a C3 school will be named as Priority Schools.
+Category 3 (See Table 2, Key E): All Tier I schools receiving School Improvement Grant (SIG) funds to implement a school intervention model or identified as a C school will be named as Priority Schools.

-Subsequent Years (Beginning in 2012): Any Title I or non-Title I school that is identified as an F school based on the State's A-F School Grading System as defined by Oklahoma Statute Title 70 § 1210.545 and subsequent Oklahoma Administrative Code will be identified as a Priority School.
-This identification will include student achievement on all state assessments as well as other school and student achievement factors related to college, career, and citizen readiness (C3).
-Any school that would have been identified as a Priority School using the Category 2 (Graduation Rate below 60% for three consecutive years) and Category 3 (SIG) methodologies outlined for 2011 but using the most current data available will be identified as Priority Schools.
-Beginning in 2014, any school with a graduation rate of 50% or less in any given year will be identified as a Priority School.
-If the number of Title I schools identified as a Priority school via these methods is not equal to or greater than 5% of all Title 1 schools, then schools that would be identified as Priority Schools using the Category 1 methodologies outlined for 2011 but using the most current data available will also be named as Priority Schools, until the requisite number of schools is identified.
-This will ensure that at least 5% of Title I schools in the state will be identified as Priority Schools.
-Beginning in 2013, the minimum n-size to calculate a weighted index will be 10 unique students.
+Subsequent Years (Beginning in 2012): (Beginning in 2012): Any Title I or non-Title I school that is identified as an F school based on the State's A-F School Grading System as defined by Oklahoma Statute Title 70 Section 1210.545 and subsequent Oklahoma Administrative Code will be identified as a Priority School.
+This identification will include student achievement on all state assessments as well as other school and student achievement factors related to college, career, and citizen readiness (C).
+If the number of Title I schools identified as a Priority school via this method is not equal to or greater than 5% of all Title 1 schools, then any Title I or non-Title I school that would be identified as a Priority School using the same methodologies outlined for 2011 (Category 1, Category 2, and Category 3) but using the most current data available will also be named as a Priority School.
+Beginning in 2013-2014, the minimum n-size to calculate a weighted index will be 10 unique students.
+Only those Title I schools that consistently comprise the bottom 5% of ranked schools in the State will receive the Priority School designation.\This will ensure that at least 5% of Title I schools in the state will be identified as Priority Schools.